 Penalties for driving without insurance in Nebraska

-If you are convicted of driving without the minimum amount of liability insurance in Nebraska, you will likely have your license automatically suspended.
+If you are convicted of driving without at least the minimum amount of liability insurance in Nebraska, you will likely have your license automatically suspended.
 In addition, you will be fined and be required to take specific steps to verify your financial responsibility for future driving liabilities.
-Penalties and fines become increasingly more severe with subsequent offenses.
+Penalties and fines generally become increasingly more severe with subsequent offenses.

 Failure to show proof of insurance

-You will be issued a citation for “No Proof of Insurance” if you are the owner of a vehicle and you are not able to produce evidence of insurance when requested by a Nebraska law enforcement officer.
+You may be issued a citation for “No Proof of Insurance” if you are the owner of a vehicle and you are not able to produce evidence of insurance when requested by a Nebraska law enforcement officer.
 If there was, in fact, the requisite insurance in place when the citation was issued and you simply did not have proof with you, there are steps that can be taken to remove the suspension.

 Conviction of No Proof of Insurance